Hero of the Soviet Union: History

 Fighter pilots Aleksandr Pokryshkin and Ivan Kozhedub were three times Heroes of the Soviet Union.
-A third award entitled the recipient to have their bronze bust erected on a columnar pedestal in Moscow, near the Palace of the Soviets, but the palace was never built.
+A third award entitled the recipient to have their bronze bust erected on a columnar pedestal in Moscow, near the Palace of the Soviets, but the palace was never completed.

 After his release from serving a 20-year sentence in a Mexican prison for the assassination of Leon Trotsky, Ramón Mercader moved to the Soviet Union in 1961 and as Ramon Lopez was awarded the Order of Lenin and the Hero of the Soviet Union medal "for the special deed" by KGB head Alexander Shelepin.

 The only individuals to receive the title four times were Marshal Georgy Zhukov and Leonid Brezhnev.
 The original statute of the Hero of the Soviet Union, however, did not provide for a fourth title; its provisions allowed for a maximum of three awards regardless of later deeds.
 Both Zhukov and Brezhnev received their fourth titles under controversial circumstances.
 Namely, Zhukov was awarded a fourth title in direct violation of the statute.
 He was awarded the fourth time "for his large accomplishments" on the occasion of his 60th birthday on December 1, 1956.
 There is some speculation that Zhukov's fourth Hero medal was for his participation in the arrest of Lavrentiy Beria in 1953, but this was not entered in the records.
 Brezhnev's four awards further eroded the prestige of the award because they were all birthday gifts, on the occasions of his 60th, 70th, 72nd and 75th birthdays.
 Such practices halted in 1988 due to a decision of the Supreme Soviet of the USSR, which formally ended it.
 By the 1970s, the award had been somewhat devalued.
 Important political and military persons had been awarded it on the occasions of their birthdays rather than for any immediate heroic activity.

-All Soviet cosmonauts, starting from Yuri Gagarin, as well as foreign citizens from non-capitalist countries who participated in the Soviet space program as cosmonauts, received Hero award for each flight, but no more than twice.
+All Soviet cosmonauts, starting from Yuri Gagarin, as well as foreign citizens from non-capitalist countries who participated in the Soviet space program as cosmonauts, received a Hero award for each flight, but no more than twice.

 Apart from individuals, the title was also awarded to twelve cities (Hero City) as well as the fortress of Brest (Hero-Fortress) for collective heroism during the War.